 Practical information for visiting the Ligurian coast

 How to get there

 Fly into Genoa to access Portofino and the northern Riviera towns.
-Flying into Pisa is another option – you can approach the region from the south.
+If you fly into Pisa you can approach the region from the south from there.

 I was surprised to learn that you can do a day trip from Florence to the Cinque Terre.
 It’s a long 12 hour day and transfer by coach but if you have a short amount of time and desperately want to see this region it would be worth considering – click here for details on GetYourGuide

 I think the best way to see this beautiful part of Italy is by boat.